eunhyekim224/noraecheck/README.md

 A mobile app for searching for karaoke songs and play singing challenges.

-Extended and enhanced from my bootcamp project legacy code.
+Being extended and enhanced from my bootcamp group project legacy code.